-The mixed material shall be protected from the weather to maintain its moisture content during loading, transporting and whilst waiting discharge.
+The mixed material shall be protected from the weather to maintain its moisture content during loading, stockpiling (if required), transport and whilst waiting discharge.

-Segregation or contamination shall be prevented during all stages of loading, transport and discharge.
+Segregation or contamination shall be prevented during all stages of loading, stockpiling (if required), transport and discharge.
 Contaminated or segregated material shall not be used.